jfpoilpret/fast-arduino-lib/dox/spi-devices.md

 ------------------------------------------------

-At this level, you have already been able to debug how the device works and you have a good overview of what features you want to provide to developers (and you as the first of all) who will want to use this device.
+At this level, you have already been able to debug how the device works and you have a good overview of what features you want to provide to developers (and to yourself as the first of all) who will want to use this device.

 An easy way is to provide an API that maps every feature found in the datasheet to its dedicated method.
 This is what we would call a low-level API; that is the minimum your driver should provide.